 Merge virtual with physical

 Returning to the office won’t be like simply flipping a light switch back on.
-As each country enters different reopening phases, we’ll likely see a very gradual transition with offices allowing small numbers of employees back in at a time and meetings kept small or avoided entirely.
+As each country enters different reopening phases, we’ll likely see a very gradual transition, with offices allowing small numbers of employees back in at a time and meetings kept small or avoided entirely.
 What’s unlikely is a complete return to normal.
 Data from Gartner predicts that 48% of employees will continue to work remotely in some capacity after restrictions are lifted, up from 30% pre-pandemic.

 Prioritize health and safety

 Until enough of the population is vaccinated, it’s unlikely that a full return to normal will be safe in most countries.
 This means that in the meantime, as offices slowly reopen, it’s essential to make health and safety the top priority.
-Make sure you have a task force in place that can stay abreast of current government guidelines, write and update company health policies, and communicate how the digital workplace will be used to empower social distancing.
+Make sure you have a task force that can stay abreast of current government guidelines, write and update company health policies, and communicate how the digital workplace will be used to empower social distancing.

 Let the digital workplace do the heavy lifting

-Moving forward, digital tools will be your company’s greatest asset in maintaining a balance of efficiency, collaboration, and safety.
+Digital tools will be your company’s greatest asset in maintaining a balance of efficiency, collaboration, and safety.
 It’s time to put IT in the spotlight and fully embrace the digital workplace as the future of work.